suzuna08/Map-app/IMPLEMENTATION.md

 ### User Actions

 - **Create**: Click the "+ Save View" button, type a name, press Enter or click Save.
 Captures current filter/sort/layout state.
 Clicking outside the input (blur) dismisses it if empty.
 - **Apply**: Click a saved view pill to restore its filter/sort/layout state.
-Click again to deactivate (clears all filters).
+The pill highlights as active.
+Click the same pill again to deactivate (clears all filters).
+- **Browse freely**: While a saved view is active, changing any tag filter or source filter silently deactivates the view (the pill unhighlights).
+The saved definition is never touched.
+This means pressing Clear, removing a tag chip with X, or adding a new tag simply returns you to free-form browsing.
+Click the saved view pill again to snap back to its original filters.
+- **Edit View**: Open the three-dot menu → Edit View.
+This applies the view's filters and enters edit mode: the pill turns amber, a Save/Cancel button pair appears, and filter changes do not deactivate the view.
+Adjust tags freely, then Save to persist or Cancel to revert.
+- **Create Collection from View**: Open the three-dot menu → New Collection.
+Evaluates the saved view's filters against the current `scopedPlaces` via `getPlaceIdsForView()`, then creates a new collection pre-populated with all matching place IDs.
+Toast confirms creation with place count.
+- **Add to Collection from View**: Open the three-dot menu → Add to Collection.
+Same filter evaluation, then opens `AddToCollectionModal` in batch mode with all matching place IDs.
+Supports adding to any existing collection with duplicate-aware feedback.
 - **Rename**: Open the three-dot menu → Rename.
 Inline input replaces the pill; Enter or blur saves.
 - **Delete**: Open the three-dot menu → Delete.
 Removes the view with toast confirmation.

-### Auto-Save on Filter Change
+### Auto-Deactivate on Filter Change

-When a saved view is active (`activeSavedViewId` is set) and the user changes any filter (toggles a tag, switches source, changes sort or layout), the view auto-saves to reflect the new state.
-This eliminates a manual "update" step.
+When a saved view is active (but not in edit mode) and the user changes any filter (toggles a tag, clears filters, switches source), the view automatically deactivates -- the pill loses its highlight and `activeSavedViewId` resets to `null`.
+The saved view's stored definition is never modified.

-**Implementation**: An `$effect` in `+page.svelte` compares the current filter state against the active view's stored `filters_json`.
-If they differ:

-1. A debounce timer (800ms) is started/reset -- rapid changes (e.g., toggling multiple tags) are batched into a single save
-2. After the debounce, `buildFiltersSnapshot()` captures the current filter/sort/layout state
-3. `updateSavedView()` sends a PATCH to Supabase via PostgREST (`UPDATE saved_views SET filters_json = ...
-WHERE id = ...
-AND auth.uid() = user_id`)
-4. `refreshSavedViews()` reloads the saved views so the local state reflects the persisted data
-5. An `autoSaving` flag prevents the effect from re-triggering during the save cycle

-The 800ms debounce matches the notes auto-save pattern used elsewhere in the app.
-There is no server-side logic beyond Supabase's standard PostgREST + RLS -- all orchestration is client-side.
+When in edit mode (`editingViewId` is set), auto-deactivation is suppressed so the user can freely adjust filters without losing the active view context.
+Save persists the changes; Cancel reverts to the original filters.

+**Implementation**: An `$effect` in `+page.svelte` keeps a lightweight snapshot (`appliedSnapshot`) of the tag IDs and source at the moment a view is applied.
+On every filter change, it compares the current filter state against this snapshot.
+If they diverge and `editingViewId` is not set, `activeSavedViewId` is set to `null`.
+A `suppressDeactivate` flag prevents the effect from firing during the initial `applySavedView()` call (since that call itself changes the filters to match the snapshot).

+Sort and layout changes do not deactivate the view -- only tag and source filter changes do, since those are the semantically meaningful filters that define what a view "means."

 ### Trade-offs

-- **Auto-save vs. explicit save**: Saved views auto-update when filters change, which is convenient but means a user can't temporarily explore different filters without altering the view.
-Clicking the active view pill again deactivates it (clears filters), which provides an escape hatch.
-A future improvement could add a "lock" toggle to prevent auto-save on specific views.
+- **Auto-deactivate + explicit edit**: Saved views silently deactivate when filters change during normal browsing, preventing accidental overwrites.
+To actually update a view, the user opens the 3-dot menu → Edit View, which enters an amber-highlighted edit mode with Save/Cancel.
+This balances safety (no accidental edits) with usability (easy to update when you intend to).
 - **Tag ID references, not names**: Saved views store tag IDs in `filters_json`.
 If a tag is deleted, those IDs become stale and the saved view silently skips them (the stale filter auto-cleanup effect handles this).
 An alternative would be to store tag names, but that would break on renames.
 - **No search text persistence**: Search text is intentionally excluded.
 Saved views are meant for filter presets, not full session restoration.
 Including search would make applying a view feel like it's "typing for you."
 - **Client-side only filtering**: Consistent with the existing architecture -- saved views restore the client-side filter state and the existing `$derived` chain handles the rest.